-The point is...You have to take care of yourself first in order to be of service to others.
+The point is...you have to take care of yourself first in order to be of service to others.
 I often use this analogy when it comes to our health.
 We have to take care of ourselves first so that we’re capable of helping others.
 Not only does this enable us to be prepared to assist others, but it also sets an example for others to follow.
-Your motivation for health you should be focused on providing for others because as we all know, “It’s not about you.”
-But the fact is it starts with you!
+Your motivation for health should be focused on providing for others because as we all know “it’s not about you”, but the fact is it starts with you!

 Here’s how this works.
 You get yourself in the best shape you possibly can utilizing all the information The Daniel Plan provides.
 Others around you start to notice.
 Your kids notice the changes.
 They see and experience not just the physical, but the emotional changes and how those changes are affecting you in a positive way as a parent.
 Your kids now talk to their friends and their friends tell their parents about the changes in you as well.

 And it’s not just the kids who notice, it’s your family, your friends and your neighbors.
 The person who cuts your hair will notice and the tellers at the bank will notice.
 This is positive change that everyone you know not only notices but they want to know how you did it.
-Now you’ve opened up a door to a great way to “Witness through Fitness.”
-The topic this week is how our behavior can influence others.
+Now you’ve opened up a door to a great way to “Witness through Fitness” or how our behavior can influence others.
 You simply take care of your health and you’re already providing for others…and yourself at the same time!
 The ripple effect has begun.

 As Christians, we are to live our lives so that others want the intangibles we have.
 They want the happiness, the peace and the lack of stress that comes with a relationship with God.
 They notice everything about you, including your health!

 Stay focused on the big picture.
 Yes, the changes you’re making are definitely having a positive impact on you.
-But they’re also impacting our church which will, prayerfully at some point, have an even greater impact on the kingdom.
-If Saddleback Church reaches its goal of becoming the healthiest church in the country, other churches will follow our lead and before you know it, the kingdom of God is prepared not just spiritually for the tough times ahead, but physically as well.
+But they’re also impacting the broader community and your church, which will, prayerfully at some point, have an even greater impact on the kingdom.
 The entire kingdom will be prepared for whatever God allows in our lives all because you decided to start taking better care of yourself.

-The very first sentence in the best-selling book, The Purpose-Driven Life, teaches that it’s not about you.
+The very first sentence of Pastor Rick’s best-selling book, The Purpose-Driven Life, teaches that it’s not about you.
 This whole scenario shows how it’s not about you, but it starts with you.
 Put on your oxygen mask first and prepare yourself to help others!